varsvisualizes/circuitplayground-prizewheel/README.md

 # Todo

-I plan to create a Processing sketch to make a very visually appealing output screen for displaying the prizes won, and advertising the game to be played.
+I plan to create a Processing sketch to make a very visually appealing output screen for displaying the prizes won.
+This is why there's a bit at the end of the Arduino code that reads "send to Processing" - it's all commented out for now so it doesn't accidentally interfere with anything else in the code while I write the Processing sketch separately.